 1 large egg

 ½ teaspoon of pure vanilla extract

-With wet hands, roll walnut sized amounts into balls and place on an un-greased cookie sheet(s), 2 inches apart.
+With wet hands, roll walnut sized amounts into balls and place on an ungreased cookie sheet(s), 2 ins (5cm) apart.

-Shove ‘em in the oven for approx 12 minutes or until puffy on top, golden underneath.
+Bake for approx 12 minutes or until puffy on top and golden underneath.
 Times vary slightly depending on whether you live above or below sea level.

-Allow to cool for no less that 5 minutes on the cookie sheet then transfer to a wire rack to cool completely.
+Allow to cool for at least 5 minutes on the cookie sheet then transfer them to a wire rack to cool completely.
 However tempting, any attempt to dislodge them while they’re still hot will result in a broken mess.

 Wonderful dunked in a cold glass of milk.